Some of the most dramatic coastline in the region

 Whitecrest Great Ocean Road Resort

-Whether you are looking for a beautiful spot on the Great Ocean Road to get away from it all and indulge yourself, or a central location to base your Great...
+Whitecrest is in a beautiful spot on the Great Ocean Road to help you to get away from it all, to indulge yourself, and be a central base for your getaway.